 - We estimate the ceremony will last about 30-45 minutes.

-- Please register below by May 12 to attend.
+- Please register by December 9 to attend.

 - Guests are welcome.
 You do not need to RSVP for them.
-There will be seating available for them on the far left and far right sides of the lawn.
-Staff will be on-site to direct them to the appropriate seating areas.
+They will enter at the concourse level of the arena.

 History of Torch Night: A Farewell to Thee